 - School attendance and grade-level academic performance

-- High school and college graduation rates
+- High school graduation rates and college entry rates

 - # of participants enrolled in job programs, skills, trade, or language classes